-COURSE OBJECTIVES CS01: To make the students aware about various concepts of Marketing.
-CS02: To enhance the knowledge of students in the area of promotion mix.
-CS03: To inculcate students with concepts of services marketing.
-CS04: To inculcate marketing skills.
-CS05: To inculcate Managerial skills.
-COURSE OUTCOMES Students will be able to understand the significance of marketing C01: management.
-Students will be able to understand the significance of promotion C02: mix.
-Students will be able to understand the significance of services C03: market.
-C04: Students will be able to understand the marketing issues.
-C05: Students will be able to apply managerial skills.
+- To make the students aware about various concepts of Marketing. - To enhance the knowledge of students in the area of promotion mix. - To inculcate students with concepts of services marketing. - To inculcate marketing skills. - To inculcate Managerial skills.

+- CO1: Understand the significance of marketing management. - CO2: Be able to understand the significance of promotion mix. - CO3: Identify and understand the significance of services market. - CO4: Be aware of the present marketing issues. - CO5: Exhibit the application managerial skills.